annaboter/demo-repo/readme.md

 # Demo

-Fooling around with Git and Github to get familiar with it.
+Fooling around with Git and Github to get familiar with it!